-With a great mass of curly hair and a round chubby face, young ‘Tyke’ had gained the affection of residents in the vicinity of Newcastle and Beaufort streets, Fremantle where he had lived with his mother in a boarding house.
+With a great mass of curly hair and a round chubby face, young ‘Tyke’ had also gained the affection of residents around the Newcastle Street boarding house.

-Though only three, “Tyke” was reportedly an intelligent child and “made friends with everybody and everybody made friends with him”.
+The Perth Mirror reported on February 12 1927 that although only three, Tyke was an intelligent child and “made friends with everybody and everybody made friends with him”.

 “Daily he could be seen riding his little tricycle over to the shop after his mother, coming back with an ice-cream or a chocolate and greeting all the neighbours on the way.
 He was the kind of kiddie that everyone took too, for he was as lovely in his manner as his appearance”.

-“I can’t understand how any man could be cruel enough to kill ‘Tyke’,” said a woman neighbour at the time.
+“I can’t understand how any man could be cruel enough to kill ‘Tyke’,” a neighbour told the Mirror newspaper.